txt/ase19/docs/optimize.md

-The two standard algorithms everyone beginning data mining and optimizer persons uses are LSR and NSGA-II.
+The two standard algorithms used by every beginning data mining and optimizer person is LSR and NSGA-II.

 LSR was discussed [before](lsr.md).
 Here, we introduce optimizing and NSGA-II.